 Despite insurance companies being aware of Missouri law regarding strict liability for dog bites, it is not uncommon for insurance companies to attempt to offer lower settlements under the rationale that the dog was not known to be dangerous, or had not otherwise bitten anyone in the past.
 It is therefore extremely important to realize that Missouri’s strict liability law for dog bites does not impose different damages for dogs that have or have not been aggressive in the past.
 This means that your claim for injuries retains the same value regardless of whether the dog had attack someone in the past.

-The complexities of dog bite or dog injury litigation in Missouri mandate that an experienced Missouri attorney guide you through the complexities of fighting for your rights.
-Dog bites can leave both physical and literal scars, and obtaining financial compensation, fighting against insurance companies, and obtaining justice for your injuries is of the upmost importance.
+The complexities of dog bite or dog injury litigation in Missouri mandate that an experienced Kansas City, Missouri dog bite attorney guide you through the complexities of fighting for your rights.
+Dog bites can leave both physical and literal scars, and obtaining financial compensation, fighting against insurance companies, and obtaining justice for your injuries is of the utmost importance.

 Thompson Law Office represents victims of dog bite injuries.
-If you or someone you know has been injured by a dog, please contact our office for a free consultation to discuss your options and see if you have a case.
-Get the compensation you deserve to cover your associated medical expenses and pain and suffering.
+If you or someone you know has been injured by a dog, please contact our office for a free consultation with a dog bite attorney to discuss your options and see if you have a case.
+Get the maximum compensation you deserve to cover your associated medical expenses and pain and suffering.